All Blog Posts

 Which store takes longer to deploy your app?

-iOS – which can mainly be credited to the fact that Apple has a far more detailed reviewing process.
-Android uses an algorithm to pre-analyse your app for obvious violations, whereas Apple conducts the review completely manually by a team of reviewers.
+iOS – but at this time, the time difference is marginal.
+Android uses an algorithm to pre-analyse your app for obvious violations and may have a manual review, whereas Apple conducts the review completely manually by a team of reviewers.

 Post-launch support and continuous improvement